logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/project-item-screens-in-testarchitect-client/_index.md

 ## Test Case display

-**Note:** This discussion refers to the subtabs that are present under a named test case tab. \(It does not apply to the **Test Cases** subtab which appears under a named test module tab.\) You can access a named test case tab by expanding a test module node in the explorer tree, then double-clicking one of the test case subnodes, if any.
+{{<note>}} This discussion refers to the subtabs that are present under a named test case tab. \(It does not apply to the **Test Cases** subtab which appears under a named test module tab.\) You can access a named test case tab by expanding a test module node in the explorer tree, then double-clicking one of the test case subnodes, if any.

 A test case is displayed in TestArchitect Client with the following subtabs: